collapsed-stacks/firearms/questions/412/will-ratshot-harm-a-rifled-barrel.md

 - posted by: [kbyrd](https://stackexchange.com/users/-1/37-kbyrd) on 2011-11-09
 - score: 7

-Various forms of shot shells are sold for pistols.
-They go by various names like snake shot, rat shot, varmit shot, etc.  Will the use of these cartridges generally cause harm to the rifling of a pistol?
+Most of these shotshell cartridges for pistols have lead shot which will not harm a rifled barrel, but it will foul the rifling pretty quickly.
+If the cartridge contains steel shot, it's possible it could damage your barrel.